Home The Setup The Schizoid State The Function Contacts About

 This is very complicated to impart to others; not only because they don't care, but also because it's too complicated to articulate to the average person, let alone have them accomodate the schizoid individual in their difficulties.

 The schizoid position all it breeds is stress.
 And stress dissociates the individual further.
-Not just in terms of losing tract with reality and falling immersed in mental movies, and fantasy defenses, but also in terms of losing memory, having writting gaps that are not noticed, not being in touch with their emotions, dissociating all kinds of pains and tensions through an hedonic treadmill.
+Not just in terms of losing track with reality and falling immersed in mental movies, and fantasy defenses, but also in terms of losing memory, having writting gaps that are not noticed, not being in touch with their emotions, dissociating all kinds of pains and tensions through an inverted hedonic treadmill.

 This dissociative state has feedback and feedforward loops that not only reinforce a specific symptomatology but also escalate the causes both of physical states (i.e. tension) and of psychological states (i.e. dissociation, derealization, depersonalization, and so on).